dddrrreee/cs49n-19spr/labs/1-cross-check/README.md

----
-layout: page
-title: Quick overview.
-show_on_index: true
----

-Lab: automatically cross-check your gpio against everyone else's.
+## Lab: automatically cross-check your gpio against everyone else's.
 ======================================================================

 A goal of this course is that you will write every single line of